buckmelton/notes/bucks-ruby-notes.md

 join
 puts langs.join(' - ') # Yields 'English - Hawaiian - Portuguese'

-push    # pushes element onto end of array pop     # pops the last elemnet of the array

 first   # returns the first element of the array, leaving array untouched last    # returns the last element of the array, but leaves the array untouched take(n) # returns first n elements of array drop(n) # returns all but first n elements of array

+# Adding to an Array
-insert(n, a, b, c)  # insert a, b, c after element n unshift(a, b, c)    # insert a, b, c at beginning of array
+push    # pushes element onto end of array insert(n, a, b, c)  # insert a, b, c after element n unshift(a, b, c)    # insert a, b, c at beginning of array

+# Deleting from an Array
+pop     # pops the last elemnet of the array shift    # delete an element from beginning of array delete_at(i)    # delete element at index i delete(a)   # delete all occurrences of 'a'

 ```

 #### Hash